-Today ICS is an International Baccalaureate World School, educating children from 3 to 19.
+Today ICS is an International Baccalaureate World School, educating children aged 18 months to 18 years.
 We offer the Primary Years, Middle Years and Diploma Programmes of the International Baccalaureate.
 ICS now has 850 students from 55 nationalities.

 In September 2010, ICS celebrates a real milestone - its 50th birthday.
 Throughout the 2010-11 school year, events are held to remember our past, celebrate our present and look to our future.

 ICS first achieved accreditation in 2006.

 After a five-year follow-up visit in January 2012, CIS and NEASC agreed that ICS should continue its good standing as an accredited school for a further five years.

 ICS was delighted to receive confirmation of re-accreditation by the Council of International Schools (CIS) and the New England Association of Schools & Colleges (NEASC) and the International Baccalaureate Organization (IBO) in January 2017.